mattcaron/misc_notes/retrocomputing/dosbian_instructions.md

     1. **Make sure to change the pi user's password.**
     1. Probably want to expand the filesystem too.

-1. Exit to the prompt and run the `./argon1.sh` script to support the power and fan control.
+1. **Note: This only applies if you have an Argon1 case like I do.** Exit to the prompt and run the `./argon1.sh` script to support the power and fan control.
     1. Once installed, it can be configured with `argonone-control`.

 1. And once that's all done, pull the drive and load it full of stuff.